Particular/docs.particular.net/tutorials/nservicebus-sagas/2-timeouts/tutorial.md

 The `Handle` method is very similar to the saga's `Timeout` method.
 We log some information, execute some business logic, then mark the saga complete.
 This effectively cancels any outstanding timeouts currently in place for the saga.
 Remember, by calling `MarkAsComplete`, we tell this saga instance that there is no further work to be performed.

+> [!NOTE]
-NOTE: If the system is busy, the cancellation message may be processed *after* the timeout message, even though the cancellation message was sent before the timeout message was due.
+> If the system is busy, the cancellation message may be processed *after* the timeout message, even though the cancellation message was sent before the timeout message was due.
 The shorter the timeout duration is, the higher the probability is of this occurring.

 Consider what happens when the buyer's remorse period has ended.
 The saga has been marked complete but maybe the Cancel button still appears on the user's screen and they click it.
 Assuming a `CancelOrder` command is fired, nothing will happen.
 The saga instance is already complete so the message is discarded.
 In effect, we can't cancel an order that has already been placed.
 Similarly, we can't complete an order that has already been processed. `MarkAsComplete` handles both of these scenarios for us.

+> [!NOTE]
-NOTE: Technically, it's not true that _nothing_ will happen when a saga message is received after the instance has completed.
+> Technically, it's not true that _nothing_ will happen when a saga message is received after the instance has completed.
 We can implement the `IHandleSagaNotFound` interface to [perform logic](/nservicebus/sagas/saga-not-found.md) in these scenarios.
 For example, we could inform the customer that the buyer's remorse period has ended so the order can no longer be cancelled.

+> [!NOTE]
-NOTE: Although we don't show it here, we may want to send an `OrderCancelled` event in the `Handle` method to indicate that an order has been cancelled.
+> Although we don't show it here, we may want to send an `OrderCancelled` event in the `Handle` method to indicate that an order has been cancelled.
 In this sample, we have no business process for cancelled orders, so we don't fire the event.

 Finally, let's update the UI so that our customers can take advantage of our buyer's remorse policy.